 Request an ambulance - dial 999, ask for an ambulance and be ready with the information below.

 Speak clearly and slowly and be ready to repeat information if asked.

-- 1. your telephone number - 2. your name - 3. your location as follows Firs Primary School, Raven Street, Derby.] - 4. state what the postcode is please note that postcodes for satellite navigation systems may differ from the postal code DE22 3WA - 5. provide the exact location of the patient within the school setting - 6. provide the name of the child and a brief description of their symptoms - 7. inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient - 8. put a completed copy of this form by the phone
+- 1. your telephone number

+- 2. your name

+- 3. your location as follows [insert School/setting address]

+4. state what the postcode is - please note that postcodes for satellite navigation systems may differ from the postal code

+- 5. provide the exact location of the patient within the School setting - 6. provide the name of the child and a brief description of their symptoms

+7. inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient

+8. put a completed copy of this form by the phone